**04/25/2020 Page update in progress**

 Here in Wisconsin

-The Wisconsin Prescribed Fire Council opposes the proposed elimination of Forestry Mill Tax revenue and replacement with General Purpose Revenue (GPR).
+The Wisconsin Prescribed Fire Council opposed the elimination of WDNR Forestry Mill Tax revenue and replacement with General Purpose Revenue (GPR).
 View the letter sent to the Wisconsin Legislature.

 Prescribed Fire Legislation